ccphillippi/kaggle-ultrasound-segmentation/README.md

 This is the code I used during the [kaggle ultrasound-nerve-segmentation challenge](https://www.kaggle.com/c/ultrasound-nerve-segmentation).
 It's a modified fork of [Qure-AI's Ultrasound Nerve Segmentation](https://github.com/qureai/ultrasound-nerve-segmentation-using-torchnet) starter code.
-Here, I've added some custom data augmentation routines, build an ensemble framework, and added some model variations.
+Here, I've added some custom data augmentation routines, built an ensemble framework, and added some new models.

 ># Ultrasound Nerve Segmentation Challenge using Torchnet